Showing posts with label Books. Show all posts

 The CryptO'pinion?

 But seriously, this is the bee's knees and for a meagre €35, it's incredibly good value for money.
-Sadly, I believe the available stock is running low so now is the time to act if you want a copy.
-My sincere gratitude to Karl for holding onto a copy for me over the last few months - I love the extra goodies, especially the fridge magnets!!
+I believe the available stock is running low so now is the time to act if you want a copy.
+My sincere gratitude to Karl for holding onto a copy for me over the last few months - I love the goodies, especially the fridge magnets!!

 Come on folks, grab yourself a copy of this wonderful new Atari ST book from the Zafinn Books website.